 Source: Manufacturer-provided range totals, NBAA reserves

-There is not much difference between the ACJ318 and Lineage 1000, with just 400 miles separating the two, but the BBJ emerges as the clear winner with more than 1,000 extra miles over its competitors.
+There is not much difference between the ACJ318 and Lineage 1000, with just 400 miles separating the two.
+Still, the BBJ emerges as the clear winner with more than 1,000 extra miles over its competitors.
 This comes from its larger fuselage that offers more room for additional fuel tanks.

-These three, marvelous aircraft are some of the finest available for charter or to buy.
-Small groups may favor the intimate ACJ318, whilst the Lineage 1000 offers great value, and the Boeing Business Jet is an industry powerhouse that provides long range and highly-customizable interior configurations.
+These three marvelous aircraft are some of the finest available for charter or to buy.
+Small groups may favor the intimate ACJ318.
+In contrast, the Lineage 1000 offers great value.
+Finally, the Boeing Business Jet is an industry powerhouse that provides long-range and highly customizable interior configurations.